atharvajdhumal/Sentiment-Analysis/README.md

 Sentiment Analysis Using Machine Learning and Deep Learning

-ABSTRACT
+ABSTRACT:
 This research report presents and provides an overview of the methods or classifiers used for sentiment analysis.
 The purpose of this research is to investigate and compare different methods like Naïve Bayes, Lexicon based approach, Linear SVM and BERT for sentiment analysis, to find out the accuracy that could be obtained by using different methods on a similar dataset with Amazon customer reviews.
 The practical work is done using the python language and dataset in JSON format.

-AIM AND OBJECTIVES
+AIM AND OBJECTIVES:
 The main purpose of this project is to understand the different models or algorithms which could be used for sentiment analysis on a dataset of many customer reviews from Amazon.
 This understanding could also help in finding out how different models work and the accuracy of the model for better use.

-TOOLS AND TECHNIQUES
+TOOLS AND TECHNIQUES:
 •	Jupyter Notebook: It is an open-source software or web environment with various services enabling interactive computing spanning various programming languages.
 •	Libraries: There are numerous libraries used for all the classifiers worked on. nltk, pandas, matplotlib, NumPy, wordcloud, seaborn, re, sklearn, spacy, textacy, transformers, torch, tqdm.